 - Traci Wilkerson Steckel

 Do you know when to walk away?
-I always wait too long but maybe you can "do as I say, not as I do".
-Below I have a few things that I like say and also tell my friends to say when they need help "letting go".
+I always wait too long, but maybe you can "do as I say, not as I do."
+Below I have a few things that I like to say and tell my friends to say when they need help "letting go."

 Is your health also on the line or affected negatively by a toxic friend/relationship/mentorship?
-Of course, each friendship and circumstance is different so just take my advice as an outline and use it how you need it.
+Of course, each friendship and circumstance is different, so take my advice as an outline and use it how you need it.

-Wish him/her the best on the rest of their journey.
+I wish him/her the best for the rest of their journey.

-Let him/her know (if it is not a dangerous relationship and if you are 100% safe and want to) that when things are better aligned in the future that you would consider reconnecting, but you need to work on yourself right now- or that you think he/she needs to work on their self-right now without you, if that is the truth.
+Let him/her know (if it is not a dangerous relationship, and if you are 100% safe and want to) that you would consider reconnecting when things are better aligned in the future.
+Still, you need to work on yourself right now- or that you think he/she needs to work on their self-right now without you if that is the truth.

-Tell him/her that you have no ill feelings and that you just do not feel like this is what you intended for your relationship to be, and you prefer to not move forward.
+Tell him/her that you have no ill feelings and do not feel like this is what you intended for your relationship to be, and you prefer not to move forward.

-Do not send open ended questions via text, try to talk to your friend.
-If your friend is ugly and hateful and sends you ugly messages (believe me, I got some VERY nasty texts this weekend) just remember that your friend is just hurt and upset and may be experiencing some major underlying health issues that you simply cannot control.
+Do not send open-ended questions via text; try to talk to your friend.
+If your friend is ugly and hateful and sends you ugly messages (believe me, I got some VERY nasty texts this weekend), remember that your friend is just hurt and upset and maybe experiencing some major underlying health issues that you cannot control.
 Do not make things worse by sending replies.
-Once you have had your final talk or you have sent your final text (which should be very simple, polite and lack any hint of sarcasm whatsoever), that should be all.
+Once you have had your final talk or sent your final text (which should be very simple, polite, and lack any hint of sarcasm whatsoever), that should be all.

-No more correspondence until you have overcome this "mourning" period as this will just make things worse.
+No more correspondence until you have overcome this "mourning" period, as this will make things worse.

-I'm sure you can think of many more, but these are just a few simple things that I like to say that are kind, polite, and to the point.
+I'm sure you can think of many more, but these are just a few simple things that I like to say: kind, polite, and to the point.

-If my story from this weekend sounds anything like something you've experienced or are experiencing, I hope you are well and moving forward nicely.
+If my story from this weekend sounds anything like something you've experienced or experienced, I hope you are well and moving forward nicely.